RS257/JIA-2112-Project/README.md

     - Certificates are organized by date uploaded in the backend

 - Administrative Updates
-    - Ability to disable employees from the system
+    - Ability to login into the System
-    - Certification Progress Lookup
-    - Ability for Admin to upload documents for users if need be

 - UI Overhaul
     - Coloring is aligned to the Valliant School System Colors